IBM/MAX-Fast-Neural-Style-Transfer/README.md

 The API server automatically generates an interactive Swagger documentation page.
 Go to `http://localhost:5000` to load it.
 From there you can explore the API and also create test requests.

-Use the `model/predict` endpoint to load a test image (you can use one of the test images from the `assets` folder) and get a stylized image back from the API.
+Use the `model/predict` endpoint to load a test image (you can use one of the test images from the `samples` folder) and get a stylized image back from the API.
 You can select the style model to use with the `model` querystring argument.
 The available options are `mosaic` (the default model), `candy`, `rain_princess` and `udnie`.
 See the [Pytorch example](https://github.com/pytorch/examples/tree/master/fast_neural_style#models) for more details.

 ![Swagger Doc Screenshot](docs/swagger-screenshot.png)